 En español | Only certain Tennessee voters are eligible to vote absentee, but any voter can participate in early in-person voting.

 Redistricting in early 2022 has altered certain boundaries of U.S. congressional and state legislative districts.
+Litigation is ongoing.

 Register online, by mail or in person: